FadingWinds/Fadingwinds.github.io/hexo/source/_posts/Stupid-Mistakes-That-I-Could-Make-Python.md

 categories: Python
 tags:
 	- bugs
+	- updating
-summary: About some small but annoying bugs I have
+summary: About some small but annoying bugs I have made, or probably will make.
 top:
 hidden:
 password:
 ---
+- `list.append()` will only return **None**, which indicates it has successfully complete the process.
+Use `list` to get to the changes.
+-